MattiSG/jekyll-template/README.md

 The `_includes/metadata.html` in this repository ships the minimal amount of code to enable rich preview on Facebook, Twitter, LinkedIn and any other [OpenGraph](https://ogp.me)-compatible scraper.

+### Custom builds and non-“safe” plugins on GitHub Pages

+GitHub Pages provides free and fast deployment, but relying on GitHub-provided Jekyll compilation adds limitations to how much you can customise the process.

+The `_scripts/deploy.sh` script in this repository, combined with the pre-filled CI config file, enables CI compilation and deployment of your Jekyll website as a pure HTML dump on GitHub Pages, allowing you to benefit from GitHub’s hosting without relying on their more constrained Jekyll engine.

 ## Tips

 ### Compress assets